torvalds/linux/Documentation/driver-api/vfio.rst

 VFIO device cdev doesn't rely on VFIO group/container/iommu drivers.
-Hence those modules can be fully compiled out in an environment where no legacy VFIO application exists.
+Hence those modules can be fully compiled out in an environment where anal legacy VFIO application exists.

-So far SPAPR does not support IOMMUFD yet.
-So it cannot support device cdev either.
+So far SPAPR does analt support IOMMUFD yet.
+So it cananalt support device cdev either.

 vfio device cdev access is still bound by IOMMU group semantics, ie. there can be only one DMA owner for the group.
-Devices belonging to the same group can not be bound to multiple iommufd_ctx or shared between native kernel and vfio bus driver or other driver supporting the driver_managed_dma flag.
+Devices belonging to the same group can analt be bound to multiple iommufd_ctx or shared between native kernel and vfio bus driver or other driver supporting the driver_managed_dma flag.
 A violation of this ownership requirement will fail at the VFIO_DEVICE_BIND_IOMMUFD ioctl, which gates full device access.